r7uaz0n/jekyll-now/_posts/2017-4-19-day-twelve.md

 - I learned about git log which lists the log of all the changes that have been committed so far.

 ## Questions:

 ## Bugs discovered / what I got stuck on:

-I got stuck working on a challenge on Testing Objects for Properties.
+- I got stuck working on a challenge on Testing Objects for Properties.
 Something tells me it's not as difficult as it appears to be as I tend to overthink some of these problems.
 Need to go back and review objects and how to modify functions.

+- I have a broken image link from yesterday's blog posting I haven't been able to figure out.

 ## Useful links to save for later: